liammckay19/bearBuy_order_processing/README.md

 ‘
 ## How to save a bearBuy Requisition:

+### On BearBuy:

+1. Documents>Search Documents>my requisitions

+2. Click on the requisition no. link

 Hit Ctrl-S, save webpage, complete in the same dir as bearbuy_scrape.py and it'll put all of the data into a one big summary tsv and individual jsons for every requisition.